Tanner-Stults/babel-plugin-direct-import/README.md

 ## UNSTABLE CODE WARNING

-This (master) branch contains beta version of plugin that was updated because of breaking changes in Babel 7.
+This (next) branch contains beta version of plugin that was updated because of breaking changes in Babel 7.

 If you want to use stable version for Babel 6 please check